josemmbcode/portfolio-humberto/README.md

 ## Author

-Humberto's Portfolio was crafted by [Your Name].
-Feel free to reach out for questions or inquiries at [your.email@example.com](mailto:your.email@example.com).
+Humberto's Portfolio was crafted by Jose Moreno.
+Feel free to reach out for questions or inquiries at [jose.moreno.mb@icloud.com](mailto:jose.moreno.mb@icloud.com).

 Thank you for exploring Humberto's creative world through this portfolio!